shirenekboyd/Django-CRM/README.md

 - User-friendly interface: Utilizes a clean and intuitive interface for easy navigation.

 ## Getting Started
-To run MyApplication locally on your machine, follow these steps:
+To run ReallySimpleCRM locally on your machine, follow these steps:

 ### Prerequisites
 Python 3.9 or higher